peterhinch/micropython-tft-gui/README.md

 developing applications.
 The GUI classes are in two categories, those rendered using icons and those drawn by means of graphics primitives.
 Either (or both) may be used in a project.

+#### Firmware

+To ensure the correct version of `uasyncio` firmware must be a daily build or a release build later than V1.12.

 ## 2.2 Library Documentation